skokielibrary/spl-content/_content/mandy/resources--homework-help.markdown

 Find easy-to-read information fast with this online version of the popular encyclopedia.

 ##[Online homework books](http://encore.skokielibrary.info/iii/encore/search/C__S%28%28Marshall%20Cavendish%20ebooks%29%20%7C%20%28abdo%20digital%29%20%7C%20%28Marshall%20Cavendish%20ebooks%29%29%20f%3Ae__Orightresult__U?lang=eng&suite=beta) [link]
-Read biographies, histories, country and state books, and more.
+Read biographies, histories, country and state books, and other titles written for elementary and middle-school readers.

 ##School textbooks
 A number of Skokie schools have loaned us copies of their textbooks for use in the library.
 Elementary and middle school textbooks are at the Youth Services Desk on the first floor; high school textbooks are shelved on the second floor.